Chessspirit71/Tomato-Leaf-Disease-Detector-NVIDIA-project/README.md

 AI-Powered Tomato Leaf Disease Detection System

-This project showcases an AI system that can detect the condition of tomato leaves in real time.
+This project showcases an AI system that can detect the condition of tomato leaves based on images and pictures.
 The AI can identify whether a tomato leaf is healthy or affected by a specific type of disease.

 The system uses Resnet as its primary object detection model.
 The Ai can accurately recognize different leaf condition base on the images provided on a tomato leaf